 Dr. Mauricio Lopes (Brazil) Member from 2014-2016 Dr. Mauricio Lopes is the President of the Brazilian Agricultural Research Corporation – Embrapa.
 A plant geneticist by training, he received his BSc degree in Agronomy (1983) from the Federal University of Viçosa, Brazil, his MS degree in Plant Genetics (1989) from Purdue University, Indiana, USA and his PhD in Molecular Biology (1993) from the University of Arizona, Tucson, USA.
 He was leader of the Maize Breeding Program at the Embrapa Maize and Sorghum Center, and Head of Research and Development of the Maize and Sorghum Center, the Genetic Resources and Biotechnology Center, and the Department of R&D of Embrapa.
 He was responsible for the coordination of the process that led to the development and implementation of Embrapa´s current R&D Management System.
 Mauricio was also visiting scientist at the Food and Agriculture Organization of the United Nations FAO, in Rome, member of the Scientific Council of Agropolis Foundation, in Montpellier, France, and coordinator of Labex Korea, an international cooperation program of Embrapa in South Korea.
 He was the Executive Director of Research of Development of Embrapa until October 2012, when he became the President of the Organization.

 Dr. Mary Ann P. Sayoc (Philippines) Member from 2014-2016 Dr. Mary Ann P. Sayoc is the General Manager of East-West Seed Company, Inc., Philippines.
 She has a Doctor of Veterinary Medicine degree from the University of the Philippines and MBA units from the Ateneo de Manila University.
 Prior to her appointment as General Manager of East-West Seed Company in November 2000, she held the position of Regional Director of the Department of Agriculture.
-She was responsible for the implementation of agriculture programs and projects covering crops, livestock, fisheries, irrigation, farm mechanization, farm-to-market roads and agriculture extension and training in Southern Luzon composed of eleven provinces including Metro Manila, 224 municipalities and 11 cities.
+She was responsible for the implementation of agriculture programs and projects covering crops, livestock, fisheries, irrigation, farm mechanization, farm-to-market roads and agriculture extension and training in Southern Luzon, which is composed of eleven provinces including Metro Manila, 224 municipalities and 11 cities.
 As Regional Director of the Department of Agriculture, she was a member of the Board of Trustees of five state colleges/universities.
 She also held the position of Executive Director of the Agricultural Training Institute (ATI), the training arm of the Department of Agriculture.

 Prof. Klaus Töpfer (Germany), Member from 2012-2014 Former Executive Director of the UN Environment Programme (UNEP) as well as Under Secretary General of the United Nations, Dr. Töpfer is currently Founding Director of the Institute for Advanced Sustainable Studies (IASS) based in Potsdam, Germany.
 A member of the Christian Democratic Union (CDU) since 1972, Dr. Töpfer was also a member of the German Bundestag from 1990 to 1998.
 He held office as Federal Minister for the Environment, Nature Conservation and Nuclear Safety from 1987 to 1994, and as Federal Minister of Regional Planning, Building and Urban Development from 1994 to 1998.
 Klaus Töpfer has received numerous honors and awards including the Order of Merit of the Federal Republic of Germany in 1990 and the German Sustainability Award in 2008.
 Prior to that, he served as Head of Department of Planning and Information of the Federal State Chancellery of Saarland, whilst also lecturing at the German University of Administrative Sciences in Speyer and evaluating development policy in Egypt, Malawi, Brazil and Jordan.
 From 1978 to 1979 Töpfer was full professor at the University of Hanover where he directed the Institute of Regional Research and Development, and during this time, he was also a member of the German Advisory Council on the Environment and of the KfW Bank’s Board of Supervisory Directors.
 In 1985 he became honorary professor of the University of Mainz and in 2005 he was made honorary professor by the Faculty of Economics and Business Administration of Tübingen University.
 He was also awarded an honorary professorship for environmental science and sustainable development by Shanghai University in 2007.
 Professor Dr. Klaus Töpfer is senator of the Helmholtz Association for the Research Field Earth and Environment.

 Dr. Ren Wang (UN Food and Agriculture Organisation), Member since 2013 Dr. Ren Wang serves as the Assistant Director-General, Agriculture and Consumer Protection Department at the Food and Agriculture Organization of the United Nations (FAO).
-Dr. Wang was appointed to the Executive Board by the Food and Agriculture Organization of the United Nations (FAO).
+Dr. Wang was appointed to the Crop Trust's Executive Board by the Food and Agriculture Organization of the United Nations (FAO).
 Dr. Wang held the post of Deputy Director of Programme Development at the International Institute of Biological Control at the Centre for Agricultural Bioscience International in the United Kingdom.
-From 1995 through 2000 and again in 2010 he was appointed Vice President of Chinese Academy of Agricultural Sciences (CAAS).
+From 1995 through 2000 and again in 2010 he was appointed Vice President of the Chinese Academy of Agricultural Sciences (CAAS).
 Mr Wang also held the position of Deputy Director-General for Research for the International Rice Research Institute (IRRI) in the Philippines from 2000 to 2007 and was later named as the Director of the Consultative Group on International Agricultural Research (CGIAR) at the World Bank from July 2007 to October 2010.